NCAS-CMS/cfdm/docs/source/tutorial.rst

 A field construct may contain various coordinate systems.
-Each coordinate system is either defined by a coordinate reference construct which relates dimension coordinate, auxiliary coordinate and domain ancillary constructs (as is the case for the field construct ``t``), or is inferred from dimension and auxiliary coordinate constructs alone (as is the case for the field construct ``q``).
+Each coordinate system is either defined by a coordinate reference construct that relates dimension coordinate, auxiliary coordinate and domain ancillary constructs (as is the case for the field construct ``t``), or is inferred from dimension and auxiliary coordinate constructs alone (as is the case for the field construct ``q``).